JuliaRegistries/TagBot/README.md

 To use a PAT:

 - Create a PAT by following the instructions [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token).
+  Make sure that it has the `repo` scope.
 - Create a repository secret by following the instructions [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets).
   Use whatever you like as the name, such as `TAGBOT_PAT`.
   Use the new PAT as the value.